 Student observations at CCF are allowed only for students who are fulfilling a class requirement.
-Therefore, your class instructor must initiate the request for observations by completing the On-Site and Remote Observation Request Form (Level I), and submitting it to Dr. Colleen Moss, the University Liaison to the Center for Children and Families.
+Therefore, your class instructor must initiate the request for observations by completing the On-Site and Remote Observation Request Form (Level I), and submitting it to Dr. Maureen Fitzpatrick, the University Liaison to the Center for Children and Families.

 You should work with your instructor to schedule a time and date to do your observation.

 No. The Center does not have the personnel to schedule individual students.
 You will sign up for a time and date to observe at CCF with your instructor, who will then forward the schedule to CCF prior to your observation.
 Please do NOT contact the center directly, except for emergencies.
 Please note that students who are not scheduled will be turned away.